 Periodic payments.
 For periodic payments that are not eligible rollover distributions, withhold on the taxable part as though the periodic payments were wages, based on the recipient's Form W-4P.
 The recipient may request additional withholding on Form W-4P or claim exemption from withholding.
 If a recipient does not submit a Form W-4P, withhold by treating the recipient as married with three withholding allowances.
 See Regulations section 35.3405-1T, Q/A A-9, for a definition of periodic payments.
-See Circular E, Employer's Tax Guide (Pub.
-15), for wage withholding tables.
+See Pub.
+15-A for additional information regarding withholding on periodic payments and Pub.
+15-T for applicable tables used to determine withholding on periodic payments.

-Rather than Form W-4P, military retirees should give you Form W-4, Employee's Withholding Allowance Certificate.
+Rather than Form W-4P, military retirees should give you Form W-4, Employee's Withholding Certificate.